 Get-ChildItem -File -Recurse| Where {$_.Extension -eq ".txt"} | select Name,CreationTime

-In the above PowerShell Get-ChildItem command, the first command gets file objects recursively through folders and subfolders and passes the output to the second command.
+The above PowerShell Get-ChildItem command gets file objects recursively through folders and subfolders and passes the output to the Where command.

-Second command search for file extension equal to .txt and gets only *.txt file objects and pass output to the third command.
+The Where command search for file extension equal to .txt and gets only *.txt file objects and passes output to the Select command.

-The third command selects file name and file creation date time and prints it on the console.
+The Select command selects file name and file creation date time and prints it on the console.

 Cool Tip: How to find large size files in PowerShell!